xinehc/sarg-curation/README.md

 - Some genes are mislabeled by RefSeq; for example, ***efrCD*** is misspelled as ***erfCD***.
 We correct such cases.
 - ***qacA*** and ***qacB*** are renamed to ***qacA/B*** due to their high sequence similarity.

-Maintaining naming consistency is a key goal of SARG+, so we modify some gene names accordingly.
+Maintaining naming consistency is a key goal of SARG+, so some gene names are modified accordingly.
 For instance:

 - ***tnrB2*** and ***tnrB3*** are renamed to ***tnrB-1*** and ***tnrB-2*** to reflect their two-component nature as ABC transporters.
 - ***cap21*** refers to ***orf21*** of a biosynthetic gene cluster ([AB476988](https://www.ncbi.nlm.nih.gov/nuccore/AB476988)) in *Streptomyces griseus*, which lacks a proper name.